kzys/notes/en/containerd-gogo-migration.md

 containerd is depending on containerd/imgcrypt and imgcrypt is depending on containerd.
 In order to workaround the cyclic dependencies, I had to use Go's reflect package.

 - [Use reflect to support diff.ApplyConfig with/without gogo's types.Any](https://github.com/containerd/imgcrypt/pull/75)

+## Retrospective

+### Went Well

+- Submitted small incremental PRs instead of having a big one.

+### Needs Improvements

+- It wasn't really estimated and I haven't discussed much about the work much inside Amazon.
+- Possibly due to that, I wasn't asking much help except for code reviews, inside/outside Amazon.